 Rock/Die at the gig (Most times it’s somewhere in the middle) and then go home to be up early for work next day.

 One time I had gig during a day off.
 I decided to enjoy it.
 I left for Dublin early.
-Was going to eat out, look around, go to one of those facny Dublin Cinemas.
+Was going to eat out, look around, go to one of those fancy Dublin Cinemas.
 (They put melted butter on the popcorn).
 I even parked my car in a car park.
 (I been known to park twenty-thirty minutes walk from the gig to save on parking costs.)

 I was hungry after my drive up.
-Went straight to Pizza hut to get the buffet and looked into my wallet to realise I left my bank card at home.
+Went straight to Pizza hut to get the buffet and looked into my wallet to realize I left my bank card at home.
 I had only enough money on me to pay for the food and the parking charges.
 I left straight away and drove the hour and a half back to Offaly.
 I got to the toll.
 I had no money left.
 I had to explain it all to the toll booth attendant who seemed annoyed that I was taking him away from fiddling on his phone.

 I had to give him my details and say I pay the amount later on.